Skip to Main Content

 What Does Drug Fiending Mean?

-Someone who is going through this likely has a drug addiction and spends a lot of time thinking about using drugs.
+Someone who is “fiending” likely has a drug addiction and spends most of their time fixated on the thought of using drugs.
 They may also say or do irrational things to obtain drugs, even if it leads to negative consequences for them.

 If you or someone you know is struggling with substance abuse disorder, you may feel helpless, hopeless, or discouraged.
 You’re not alone, and our team at Sandstone Care can help.